CMeeg/next-azure/README.md

 ### Do I need a CDN?

 In short, no, but it is recommended for the performance of your app.
-If you don't want to use a CDN then you can modify the Bicep files and Pipeline to not create the CDN resources in Azure and remove the related code from the app - have a search in the project files for `cdn`.
+If you don't want to use a CDN or want to use a CDN provided by someone other than Microsoft then you can modify the Bicep files and Pipeline to not create the CDN resources in Azure and remove / change the related code in the app - have a search in the project files for `cdn`.

 ### How long does the pipeline take to run?